rhezab/smile/docs/randomization.md

 ![Nav bar randomization override](/images/navbaroverride.png)

 As shown in the image above, you can also override the assigned condition using the developer mode navigation bar.
 Hover over the dropdown menu for any named condition (pulled from `possibleConditions` in the local store).
 You can then select a condition to override the assigned condition.
 This could be useful e.g. if you want to preview the instructions shown to participants in each condition without restarting the entire experiment.

-(TO DO: HOW DOES THIS INTERACT WITH TIMELINE RANDOMIZATION?)